The Carter Family

 The Carter Family's Legacy

-In addition to his professional career, Ben Carter founded and supported the Carter Real Estate Center at the College of Charleston, which was attended by both of his children, Palmer and Benjamin, Jr. The Carter Real Estate Center was established in 2006 by Ben Carter, his wife Tricia Carter, and his mother Jane Middleton Carter within the School of Business at the College of Charleston to prepare students for careers in real estate.
-Ben Carter and his wife, Tricia, also served on the College of Charleston Parent Advisory Council.
+In addition to his professional career, Carter founded and supported the Carter Real Estate Center at the College of Charleston, which was attended by both of his children, Palmer and Benjamin, Jr. Established in 2006 by Carter, his wife Tricia, and his mother Jane Middleton Carter, the Center is housed within the School of Business and prepares students for careers in real estate.
+He and Tricia also served on the College of Charleston Parent Advisory Council.

-Ben and Tricia Carter have supported the College through funding initiatives, including the Angel Oak Scholarships in Real Estate and the Angel Oak Award Fund, which benefit School of Business students who demonstrate passion and expertise in real estate coursework.
+Together, the Carters supported the College through funding initiatives, including the Angel Oak Scholarships in Real Estate and the Angel Oak Award Fund, which benefited School of Business students who demonstrated passion and expertise in real estate coursework.